-New lines increase reliability, relieve congestion and benefit landowners outside of major cities by reducing the possibility of outages, improving emergency power response capability by transporting power to other areas, delivering emergency power and supporting the expansion of economic growth for businesses.
+New lines increase reliability, relieve congestion and benefit landowners outside of major cities by reducing the possibility of outages, improving emergency power response capabilities by transporting power to other areas, delivering emergency power, and supporting economic growth of businesses.

 What are transmission facilities?

 Transmission facilities consist of transmission lines, substations and other related equipment.
-As power plants generate energy, transmission lines transport that high-voltage electricity (345,000 volts for our system) from the generation facilities to the local distribution systems, which then disperse lower-voltage quantities to homes and businesses.
+As power plants generate energy, transmission lines transport that high-voltage electricity (345,000 volts for our system) from generation facilities to local distribution systems, which then disperse lower-voltage electricity to homes and businesses.
 Substations are intersections of transmission lines where electricity can be added and/or removed from the transmission system.

 Is Cross Texas Transmission my retail electric provider?